betterschindt/movie-reminder/README.md

 # movie-reminder
-save and send reminders of movies to watch that you heard about.
+Save and send reminders of movies to watch that you heard about.

 Initial commit of movie-reminder app.